nt246/NTRES-6100-data-science/assignments/assignment_1.md

   fourth assignment, where you will actually fill out the code chunks.

 - You will have to submit your assignment through GitHub.
-You can complete your template after Thursday’s class (1/26/2023), but don’t worry about submitting it until after we have gone over how to submit it through GitHub in next Tuesday’s class (1/31/2023).
+You can complete your template after Thursday’s class, but don’t worry about submitting it until after we have gone over how to submit it through GitHub in next Tuesday’s class.
 To do so, you will first move `assignment_1.Rmd` and `assignment_1.md` to the `problem_sets` folder in your own GitHub repository that you have created in class through GitHub Classroom.
 (If you haven’t created this repo yet, please use the following url:
-  <https://classroom.github.com/a/cKaU744y>).
+  <https://classroom.github.com/a/o8r_gQtD>).
 Then, you can stage these
   files, make a commit, and push the commit.

 ## Load packages